thaysom22/justAbbyH/TESTING.md

 * image credit field displays label and placeholder when empty in edit story form.
 Fix: all placeholders for fields were removed to improve UX which fixed this issue.
 * elements on site with a background image (homepage hero images, author photo, story images) take along time to load and show as an unattractive gray color in container element while loading.
 Fix: replace images with compressed versions using online compressor tool. (note unfixed aspect: story images are user determined and therefore slow loading cannot be easily prevented if images are large)
 * authenticated user can access login view and see page. fix: replaces all auth views with just login and logout class-based views and passed `redirect_authenticated_user=True` parameter to `LoginView`.
+* Instagram link in footer does not open in new tab.
+Fix: `target="blank"` attribute added.

 #### Unsolved bugs